apache/spark/docs/ml-classification-regression.md

 ### Binomial logistic regression

-For more background and more details about the implementation of binomial logistic regression, refer to the documentation of the [logistic regression in `spark.mllib`](mllib-linear-methods.html#logistic-regression).
+For more background and more details about the implementation of binomial logistic regression, refer to the documentation of [logistic regression in `spark.mllib`](mllib-linear-methods.html#logistic-regression).

 **Example**

-The following example shows how to train a binary logistic regression model with elastic net regularization. `elasticNetParam` corresponds to
+The following example shows how to train binomial and multinomial logistic regression models for binary classification with elastic net regularization. `elasticNetParam` corresponds to
 $\alpha$ and `regParam` corresponds to $\lambda$.

 <div class="codetabs">